GlassboxNews/docs/docs/wordpress-plugin.rst

 News making should be a public discussion, in order to strengthen reliability and credibility.

 Since the goal is to create a Wordpress plug-in, the tool would be available for practically 20% of all self-hosted websites in the world.
-We want to create a protocol description to publish newsdiffs to suscribed peers.
+Also we would like to draft a protocol RFC to publish newsdiffs to subscribed peers.
-The plug-in could also be integrated with other tools and potentially be used with other CMS platforms by following the protocol.
+The plug-in could also be integrated with other tools and potentially implemented other CMS platforms by following the standard.

 Design
 **************************************************
 The plugin is designed to leverage the use of Wordpress revisions.
-The plugin adds the capability to expose the revisions of `post_types` with revisions enabled.
+The plugin adds the capability to expose the revisions of `post_types` when revisions are enabled.

 We have enabled two different endpoints: